Mapping flagellated swimmers to surface-slip driven swimmers: Numerical results

 \subsection{Nearby squirmers}

 Here we compare the flow generated by one or two squirmers modeled as slip driven swimmers or as a multipole expansion of fundamental solutions \cite{Spagnolie2012}.
 This example shows that the multipole method fails to model the suspension of swimmers beyond the dilute regime accurately; whereas our method is accurate at the flow around the swimmers even when hydrodynamic reflections are important.
 First, we compute the flow around a single squirmer as the one in the previous section ($B_1=B_2=1$ and $N_b=2562$).
 Then, we compare the difference in the flow generated by a squirmer modeled as a slip driven swimmer with $N_b=162$ blobs or with a multipole method up to the octupole order \cite{Spagnolie2012}.
 The top panels of Fig.\ \ref{fig:two_squirmers} show that in both cases the error is below $10^{-3}$ one radius away from the swimmer.
 Thus, the multipole method is as accurate, at a lower computational cost, than the slip driven swimmer model to simulate single swimmers in bulk.
 However, the results are different when considering multiple swimmers.
 In the bottom panels of Fig.\ \ref{fig:two_squirmers} we compare the flow difference for two nearby squirmers modeled as the same slip driven swimmers and multipole expansion as before.
 For the slip driven swimmers the error decays again below $10^{-3}$ one radius away from the swimmers.
 However, the multipole expansion gives much larger errors in the whole domain.
 This is expected as the flow generated with the multipole expansion is purely additive, thus, the flow does not obey any boundary conditions on the squirmers surface.
 In the slip driven swimmer case, however, the flow obeys the slip condition on their surface, which renders a more accurate flow.
+The error in the velocity field affects the trajectory of the squirmers.
+We compare the trajectory of the well-resolved squirmers with those generated by the slip driven swimmer, with $N_b=162$ blobs, and by the multipole method and show the difference versus time in Fig.\ \ref{fig:two_squirmers_trajectory}.
+In both cases the error is low, at short times the error in the trajectory is linear in time and the slope increases for longer times.
+However, the active slip swimmer has an error two orders of magnitude lower, which one could have expected from the flow error shown in Fig.\ \ref{fig:two_squirmers}.

 The computational cost of the slip driven swimmers can be made linear in the number of blobs using fast methods.
 Thus, reducing the number of blobs by a factor $2562 / 162 \approx 16$ speeds up the low resolution simulations in the same proportion without a significant error increase in the flow one radius away from the swimmers.
 The multipole expansion method is the least computational expensive method, as it does not need to solve any linear system to apply boundary conditions.
 However, as shown in the last panel of Fig.\ \ref{fig:two_squirmers}, that efficiency comes with a drop on the accuracy.
 This example shows the advantages of the slip driven swimmer method to study suspensions of swimmers beyond the dilute regime, or near obstacles, where hydrodynamic reflections play a role.